 While the Food Bank provides staff support to the garden, the bulk of the work and maintenance is performed by community volunteers.
-These dedicated folks are out making an impact Tuesdays, Thursdays, and Saturdays throughout the season.
+These dedicated folks are out making an impact Tuesdays and Thursdays, throughout the season.

 The senior garden at Raptor Creek Farm features raised beds to make gardening easier for elderly adults.
 The beds are filled with organic mix and are set up with efficient drip irrigation.